shriman/attraqt_movie_recommendation/README.md

 ```
 * **To correctly run the evaluation, it is assumed that the true ratings are stored in the file true_ratings.csv in the path data/true_ratings.csv**
   and have the following column names: **UserId, ModelId, TrueRating**

-## true results should have TrueRating as header